RockLib/RockLib.Messaging/docs/SQS.md

   - The name of the instance of SQSQueueSender.
 - queueUrl
   - The url of the SQS queue.
+- region (optional, defaults to the null)
+  - The region of the SQS queue.
 - maxMessages (optional, defaults to 3)
   - The maximum number of messages to return with each call to the SQS endpoint.
 Amazon SQS never returns more messages than this value (however, fewer messages might be returned).
 Valid values are 1 to 10.
 - autoAcknowledge (optional, defaults to true)
-  - Whether messages will be automatically acknowledged after any event handlers execute.
+  - Whether messages will be automatically acknowledged after the message handler executes.
+- waitTimeSeconds (optional, defaults to 0)
+  - The duration (in seconds) for which calls to ReceiveMessage wait for a message to arrive in the queue before returning.
+If a message is available, the call returns sooner than WaitTimeSeconds.
+If no messages are available and the wait time expires, the call returns successfully with an empty list of messages.
-- parallelHandling (optional, defaults to false)
+- unpackSNS (optional, defaults to false)
-  - Whether, in the case of when multiple messages are received from an SQS request, messages are handled in parallel or sequentially.
+  - Whether to attempt to unpack the message body as an SNS message.

 MessagingScenarioFactory can be configured with an `SQSQueueReceiver` named "commands" as follows: